Shankill railway station (DW&WR)

+Shankill railway station was a station on the Harcourt Street railway line.
+It served the suburb of Shankill, in County Dublin, Ireland.

+History

-Shankill railway station was opened by the Dublin, Wicklow and Wexford Railway (DW&WR) on 10 July 1854 as part of the Harcourt Street line, initially Dundrum to Bray.
-It is situated on Station Road some 650 metres south-west of the current Shankill station opened in 1977 on the Line from Pearse to Bray.
-The next station to the south was Woodbrook while to the north lay the Bride's Glen Viaduct and beyond that Carrickmines station.
-The station closed with the line closure of the whole line from Harcourt Street on 31 December 1958.
+Shankill was opened by the Dublin, Wicklow and Wexford Railway (DW&WR) on 10 July 1854 as part of the Harcourt Street line, initially Dundrum to Bray.
+It is situated on Station Road some 650 metres south-west of the current Shankill station.
+The next station to the south was Woodbrook Halt while to the north lay the Bride's Glen Viaduct and beyond that Carrickmines station.

-The station building remains and facade was covered up during construction of the Shankill Business Centre during the 1970s.
+The station had a siding behind the southbound platform which served ore trucks from Glendalough, County Wicklow (which were transported to Rathdrum by horse and cart) for the Ballycorus Leadmines until its closure in 1913.
+In later years the siding was used for local goods traffic and horse boxes.